Chirag1428/Tableau-Sales-Dashboard/README.md

     3. Trend lines for time-based monitoring

 -> Overall, the solution reduced manual Excel reporting and enabled faster, data-driven decisions in sales planning, stock management, and profit optimization.

+🧠 **Key Learnings from This Project :**

+1. Designing Tableau dashboards with KPIs, legends, and comparison charts

+2. Implementing calculated measures for Sales, Profit, and Quantity

+3. Creating time-series trend analysis for business monitoring

+4. Building user-friendly interactive dashboards for non-technical users